 “People ask the difference between a leader and a boss.
 The leader leads, and the boss drives.”Theodore Roosevelt

-What does it take to be a leader?
+What does it mean to be a leader?
 Some people may answer that a leader is someone who receives a position of authority and provides orders.
 However, this describes a boss, not a leader.
-The difference between the two is that a leader develops their skill set to gain followers who willingly commit to their mission.
-Positive influence and impacting other’s lives are two of the most distinguishing factors.
+The key differences between a boss and leader are that a leader develops their skill set to gain followers who willingly commit to their mission.
+Positive influence and impacting others’ lives are two of the most distinguishing factors.

-Understanding the leader vs boss dynamic is an important part of personal and professional growth.
+Understanding the boss vs. leader dynamic is an important part of personal and professional growth.
 No leader sets out to become a bad boss.
 Yet, as studies show, bad bosses are a problem in American work culture.
 In fact, according to a survey conducted by Officevibe, three out of four employees indicate that a bad boss is the worst part of their jobs.

-Becoming a leader is important because a company can’t truly be impactful without leaders at every level.
-A person who is well-versed in leadership can drive results, increase organizational growth, and multiply leaders across the board.
+Transitioning from a boss vs. leader is important because a company can’t truly be impactful without leaders at every level.
+A person who has leadership skills drives results, increases organizational growth, and multiplies leaders across the board.
 These types of people are the ones who create a chain reaction of positive outcomes that leads to a better world.
-To learn how to transition from being a boss versus a leader, take a look at the qualities, characteristics, and differences that separate true leaders from those who are not.
+To learn how to transition from being a boss vs. leader, take a look at the qualities, characteristics, and key differences that separate true leaders from those who are not.

 1. Bosses Enforce Accountability, While Leaders Create It

 Bosses often act as managers by making sure people stay on task and meet their monthly figures.
 This isn’t always a bad thing, but it’s a far cry from being a leader.
-In fact, differences abound between leadership and management, especially when it comes to accountability.
-Bosses work to hold others accountable.
+In fact, differences abound between leadership and management, especially when it comes to questions about accountability.
+One key difference between a boss and leader is bosses work to hold others accountable.
 Leaders hold themselves accountable.
 But more than that, leaders work to instill a sense of self-accountability in their team as well.
 With a true leader at the helm, workers learn to manage themselves.
 As a result, teaching accountability is a way to build confidence and support employees.

 2. Bosses Look For Easy Fixes, While Leaders Focus On Long Term Solutions

-When it comes to a boss vs leader, one of the main differences is where they place their focus.
+Another key difference between a boss vs. leader is where they place their focus.
 For bosses, focus comes down to the here and now.
 They need results right away no matter what it takes.
 Many bosses tend to focus on outcomes and profit, which is often at the expense of the people they manage.

 Leaders, on the other hand, focus on the process by which people reach their goals.
 They still want good results, but they want to achieve them by helping people change for the better.
-Leaders focus on the long-term solutions that will make a difference and shy away from quick fixes that might end up causing more damage in the future.
+Leaders focus on developing long-term solutions that make a difference.
+They also shy away from quick fixes that might end up causing more damage in the future.

 3. Bosses Delegate Everything, While Leaders Collaborate

 Leaders see themselves as part of a team.
 Their success depends on whether the team succeeds.
 Because of this, leaders stress collaboration, including their own involvement.
-Leaders work closely with others, helping them along the way and involving team members in the decision making process.
+A leader inspires those around them, works closely with others, helps them along the way, and involves team members in the decision-making process.

-This is much different than how a boss acts.
-When it comes to bosses, they often delegate crucial responsibilities and tasks, taking a hands-off approach until it’s time to check in on the results.
-While delegation may sometimes be necessary, bosses rarely become involved in the smaller details and may even act annoyed if workers ask them for clarification or help.
+In a manager vs. leader situation, a leader isn’t just a boss who delegates crucial responsibilities and remains hands-off until it’s time to check in on the results.
+While delegation may sometimes be necessary, bosses rarely become involved in the smaller details and may even act annoyed if workers ask them for clarification, help, or additional resources.

 4. Bosses Assume They’re Experts, While Leaders Learn

-Conversely, leaders seek to learn more every day.
+Conversely, leaders seek increased development every day.
 They’re ready to hear new ideas no matter where they come from.
 As a result, they’re able to apply new solutions to problems and open themselves to possibilities.
 It’s this open-minded approach that creates great leaders.

 5. Bosses Shut Down Communication, While Leaders Listen

-On that note, leaders also differentiate themselves from bosses by encouraging open communication at all times.
-Good leaders not only share encouragement and advice, they listen too.
+On that note, a boss and leader are different from each other because leaders encourage open communication at all times.
+Good leaders not only share encouragement and advice, they listen and answer questions too.
 They know that everyone they work with has something valuable to add, and they make sure these voices are heard.